GURPS Conan

 GURPS Conan is a sourcebook and a series of solo adventures for GURPS.

 Publication history

 GURPS Conan was one of the earliest products from a licensed property produced by Steve Jackson Games.
 The company, after launching GURPS in 1986, acquired a Conan game license from Conan Properties International in 1988.
 The same year, Steve Jackson Games published a solo adventure titled GURPS Conan: Beyond Thunder River.
-Only the following year, in 1989, saw light of day the GURPS Conan setting supplement: GURPS Conan, The World of Robert E. Howard's Barbarian Hero.
+Only the following year, in 1989, saw the light of day the GURPS Conan setting supplement: GURPS Conan, The World of Robert E. Howard's Barbarian Hero.
 The core rulebook was written by Curtis M. Scott, with a cover by Kirk Reinert and illustrations by Butch Burcham, and was published by Steve Jackson Games as a 128-page book.
 Three other solo adventures followed this setting supplement, all of them also in 1989: GURPS Conan and the Queen of the Black Coast, GURPS Conan: Moon of Blood and GURPS Conan the Wyrmslayer.